heuripedes/manchester-protocol/README.md

 * `←` - decrease simulation speed
 * `→` - increase simulation speed

+## The code

+* Simulator class (Simulator.h and Simulator.cpp): This class is the core of the program.
+It takes care of running the actual behavior we desire.
+Upon construction, an object of this class spanws a thread that is responsible for generating the actual patient waves (a vector of Patient).
+* Patient class (Patient.h and Patient.cpp): This class is meant to store Patient state.
+It doesn't do much other than decrement it's remaining ticks.
+* Tui class (Tui.h and Tui.cpp): This is an abstract class that provides the interface needed to render the text-based user interface.
+  "Tui::createInstance()" is used to instantiate an object that follows this interface (hard coded to NcursesTui).
+* NcursesTui class (Tui.cpp): This class implements an ncurses-based textual user interface that follows the Tui interface.
+It is not possible to instantiate it directly.
+* Event class (Util.h): This class is used to hold a flag that gets acessed by multiple threads while keeping thread safety (through the use of mutexes and condition vairables).
+* Channel class (Util.h): This class implements a typed FIFO pipe or channel and is used by the Simulator as a way for the patient wave generator thread to send waves to the main thread.

 ## CAPSTONE Project Rubric

 ### README (All Rubric Points REQUIRED)